 - Poor muscle recruitment

-Tailored injury prevention with our certified physical therapists in Sherman, MO will ensure that different muscles and muscle groups are equally strong.
+Tailored injury prevention with our professional physical therapists in Sherman, MO will bring balance to your muscles.

 Movement Dysfunction